ksalzke/fuzzy-search-library/README.md

 ## `getTaskPath: (task: Task) => string`

 Returns the full path of a task, from the project level.
+Nested action groups are also included.

+## `getTaskPathWithFolders: (task: Task) => string`
-Nested action groups are also included
+Returns the full path of a task, from the root level including all folders.
+Nested action groups are also included.

 ## `searchForm: (allItems: any, itemTitles: string[], firstSelected: any, matchingFunction: Function | null) => FuzzySearchForm`